Reading time: 4 minutes

 Happy New (Tax) Year!

 The start of a new tax year often means changes to Government financial policies, allowances and benefit rates.
-As such, it presents a strong opportunity to review and update one’s financial strategy.
+As such, it presents a strong opportunity for individuals to review and update their financial strategy.

 That said, the 2021/22 tax year may seem slightly more complex than other years.
-Indeed, the pressures of the coronavirus pandemic have placed immense pressures on public finances.
+The pressures of the coronavirus pandemic have placed immense pressures on public finances.
 Consequently, the Government has been forced to adapt its various benefits and policies accordingly.

 Many adults may feel confused about such developments.
-Indeed, the Budget 2021, as well as the Government’s somewhat anticlimactic Tax Day, did not offer the clarity many individuals had hoped for.
+The Budget 2021, as well as the Government’s somewhat anticlimactic Tax Day, didn’t offer the clarity many individuals had hoped for.

 Personal Allowance changes

-For the 2021/22 tax year, the personal allowance – the amount a person can earn before paying income tax – has been raised from £12,000 to £12,570.
+For the 2021/22 tax year, the personal allowance – the amount a person can earn before paying income tax – will rise from £12,000 to £12,570.
 This means that Britons earning this amount or more must now pay income tax.

 The threshold for higher earners has also been raised.
 So, people who earn £50,271 or more must now pay 40% income tax.

-However, it is important to note that these thresholds will be frozen for the next five years.
-Consequently, people who are due a pay rise between now and April 2026 may find themselves pushed into a higher bracket – meaning that they will need to pay more tax.
+However, it’s important to note that these thresholds will be frozen for the next five years.
+Consequently, people who are due a pay rise between now and April 2026 may find themselves pushed into a higher bracket – meaning that they’ll need to pay more tax.
 Government figures suggest that 1.3 million Britons may find themselves in this position over the coming years.

 State support for retirees